robmarkcole/coral-pi-rest-server/README.md

-Expose deep learning models on a Coral usb accelerator via a Flask app.
-To run the app and expose over a network:
+Perform inference using tensorflow-lite deep learning models with hardware acceleration provided by a Coral usb accelerator running on a raspberry pi or linux/mac.
+The models are exposed via a REST API allowing inference over a network.
+To run the app:
 ```
 $ python3 coral-app.py
 ```